 Or… turn yourself into a field mouse and then build the snowman…

-Having just explained one thing in the previous tip (that it is easier to write about something we have experienced than it is to write about something we have not) I would like to now explain the opposite!
+Having just said one thing in the previous tip (that it is easier to write about something we have experienced than it is to write about something we have not) I would like to now say the opposite!

 If you suspect you are one of these writers, and you are given the writing prompt: